About Papeete

 - Tipping is not customary in French Polynesia, but rounding up the bill is appreciated.

-- Credit cards are widely accepted, but it's advisable to carry cash for small purchases.
+- Credit cards are widely accepted in tourist areas, but have cash for smaller establishments.

 #